Paul "Bonehead" Arthurs

 Paul Benjamin "Bonehead" Arthurs (born 23 June 1965) is an English musician.
 He is the co-founder and rhythm guitarist of the rock band Oasis.
-Arthurs played with the band from its inception in 1991 until his departure in 1999, rejoining in 2024 for their Oasis Live '25 Tour.
+Arthurs played with the band from its inception in 1991 until his departure in 1999, rejoining in 2024 following their reformation.

 After Oasis, Arthurs formed Moondog One, released albums as part of two duos, Parlour Flames and Phoneys & the Freaks, and has toured with Oasis offshoot Beady Eye as well as bandmate Liam Gallagher's solo band.

 Early life

 Arthurs was born in 1965 at Saint Mary's Hospital in Manchester, the son of Irish Catholic parents.
 He grew up in Longsight until his family moved to Levenshulme at age nine.
 He went to St. Peter's Roman Catholic Grammar School in the nearby town of Prestwich.
 He earned the lifelong nickname "Bonehead" at the age of eight after his parents insisted he get very short haircuts.
 "It was only my mum and dad throughout my life, really, that called me Paul," Arthurs said.

 As a youth, Arthurs took lessons on piano and accordion, and learned guitar by borrowing his older brother's model.
 He left school in 1981 to work as a plasterer, and started his first band, Pleasure and Pain, in 1984.
 In the late 1980s, while working as a building contractor, he started a band, the Rain, with his friends Paul "Guigsy" McGuigan, Tony McCarroll, and Chris Hutton.